 Essentially, a checking account is used for day-to-day transactions.
 Checking accounts are held through a financial institution, like a traditional bank, online bank or credit union.
 With a regular checking account, you can deposit and withdraw money (either through the bank or an ATM), write checks, pay bills and make purchases using a debit card.

-Checks.
 With most (but not all) checking accounts, you can write checks as a form of payment from the funds in your account.

-Advantages of a checking account
+Pros & cons of a checking account

-- Accessibility.
-First, it’s easy to withdraw funds in-person or at an ATM using your debit card.
-Or, you can access your funds for purchases by paying with your debit card or checks.
-You can easily transfer funds in and out of your account online or through a mobile app.
-And, you can set up automatic payments through your account to auto-pay bills each month.
+Accessibility.
+With a checking account, you have access to your funds through a variety of ways.
+You can withdraw funds in-person or at an ATM using your debit card.
+Or, you can access your funds to make purchases with your debit card or with checks.
+You can transfer funds in and out of your account online or through a mobile app.
+In addition, you can set up automatic payments through your account to automatically pay bills each month.

 Convenience of direct deposit.
-With a checking account, you can set up direct deposit of your paycheck with your employer.
+Many financial institutions enable you to set up direct deposit of your paycheck with your employer.
 You don’t have to wait for a paper check, and instead can have your paycheck automatically deposited into your account each pay period.

-Disadvantages of a checking account
+Cons of a checking account

 While it’s a good idea to have a checking account to store your funds, there are some potential downsides.